-Yes, it is very important that you join/attend the appeal as the panel members will have questions for you about your reasons for appealing.
+Yes, it is very important that you attend your appeal as the panel members will have questions for you about your reasons for appealing.

-You will be sent an invitation at least 10 school days before the date of your hearing which will explain how it will take place and if necessary give you instructions about joining the appeal.
-A telephone number will also be provided in case you experience technical difficulties.
+You will be sent an invitation letter at least 10 school days before the date of your hearing.

 If you would like, you can be accompanied or represented by a family member, friend or advisor who may speak on your behalf.
-Your representative can be a Councillor or locally elected politician unless they have a connection with the school concerned.
+Your representative can be a councillor or locally elected politician unless they have a connection with the school concerned.

 If you require help with spoken English, you should also ensure you have someone present to assist you.
-If you have no-one to interpret for you or if you need special facilities or assistance due to disability, please inform Legal and Democratic Services at least seven days before the hearing.
+If you have no-one to interpret for you or if you need special facilities or assistance due to disability, please inform us at least seven days before the hearing.

-Please join/attend your appeal at the time stated on your invitation.
+Please attend your appeal at the time stated on your invitation.
 If you do not do so, it will be considered in your absence and it will not be possible to rehear it after that time.